Auri López

-Auri Esthefani López Camejo (born 28 December 1999) is a Venezuelan model, imageologist and beauty pageant titleholder who was crowned Miss Intercontinental Venezuela 2019 representing the state of Carabobo.
-López will represent Venezuela at the Miss Intercontinental 2021 competition in Sharm el-Sheikh, Egypt.
+Auri Esthefani López Camejo (born 28 December 1998) is a Venezuelan model, imageologist and beauty pageant titleholder who was crowned Miss Intercontinental Venezuela 2019 representing the state of Carabobo.
+López represented Venezuela at the Miss Intercontinental 2021 competition in Sharm el-Sheikh, Egypt.

 Life and career

 Early life

 López was born and raised in Tinaquillo, Cojedes.
 However to this, at the time of starting her university studies she moved to live in Valencia, Carabobo.
 Auri has been a professional model for many years and is also a regular basketball player.
 Apart from this, in 2019, she obtained a bachelor's degree as Radiologist Technician awarded by the Arturo Michelena University in Valencia.

 Currently, López also serves as CEO of a women's swimwear brand, and is president of the regional pageant, Miss and Mister Turismo Carabobo.

 She speaks both English and Spanish.

 Pageantry

 Miss Intercontinental Venezuela 2019

 López ran as a candidate for the title of Miss Intercontinental Venezuela, where she would later be officially selected as a candidate to represent the Carabobo state, in the Miss Intercontinental Venezuela 2019 competition.

 Auri competed with 25 other candidates for the disputed crown, becoming one of the great favorites of that edition.
 In the preliminary competition, she won the special award for 'Best Look'.
 Finally, on December 1, 2020, it was crowned by her predecessor, Brenda Suárez, from Miranda, as Miss Intercontinental Venezuela 2019.

 During her reign, the organization that presided over the Miss Intercontinental Venezuela contest was transferred to the board of 'Miss Global Beauty Venezuela' without any repercussions on her reign.

 Among her activities as titular queen was being in charge of conducting the Miss Globalbeuty Venezuela 2020 contest, in conjunction with other beauty queens from her country.